 How to make a request

 A request under the FOI Act must:

 - provide enough information for us to identify the documents you are seeking, and

 - provide details of where notices can be sent (for example, an email or postal address)

-If you need further information or wish to apply for access to documents under the FOI Act, please contact the FOI Officer:
+If you need further information or wish to apply for access to documents under the FOI Act, other than by using the FOI request form, please contact the FOI Officer:

 Freedom of Information Officer

 CANBERRA ACT 2601

 Please note that FOI requests made by email are only valid if sent to the ACCC’s designated email address: firstname.lastname@example.org (link sends e-mail).
 You may also send or deliver an FOI request to the ACCC at one of its offices (see ACCC office addresses, faxes & phone numbers).

 - tell you within 14 days that it has received your request